InfoSec01/VAPT-Capstone/README.md

 ## 🚀 Project Summary

+Target Description:
+This assessment was performed against a simulated vulnerable VM hosted on a local network, intended to mirror real-world infrastructure vulnerabilities.

 This project is a complete end-to-end penetration testing simulation on three targets:
 - **Zero Bank** – Corporate environment using Windows 7
 - **Application Server** – Hosting DVWA (Damn Vulnerable Web App)